 A close encounter with the Pallas’s cat

-To my right, the imposing shape of an abandoned quarry towered over the grassland.
-Beyond it, the landscape dissolved into the night.
-I scanned the area with a powerful spotlight and immediately saw two bright green dots — an animal’s eyes, reflecting back at me from halfway up the face of the quarry.
+To my right, the imposing shape of an abandoned quarry towers over the grassland.
+Beyond it, the landscape dissolves into the night.
+I scan the area with a powerful spotlight and immediately spot two bright green dots — an animal’s eyes, reflecting back at me from halfway up the face of the quarry.

-‘It’s a cat!’ exclaimed Sid, my guide on the Plateau.
-The cold and the wind immediately forgotten, I held the light glued to the spot, while Sid hurried to set up the scope and train it on the shining eyes.
-Once it was focused Sid motioned for me to have a look.
+‘Pallas’s cat!’ exclaims Sid, my guide on the plateau.
+The cold and the wind immediately forgotten, I hold the light glued to the spot, while Sid hurries to set up the scope and trains it on the shining eyes.
+Once it is focused, Sid motions for me to have a look.

-The sight quite literally took my breath away.
-A beautiful face of a Pallas’s cat appeared to be inches away, its little pink nose sharply outlined against the silvery grey colour of its face, its dense fur all fluffed up against the cold of October night.
+The sight quite literally takes my breath away.
+The beautiful face of a Pallas’s cat appears to be inches away, its small pink nose sharply outlined against the silvery grey colour of its face, its dense fur all fluffed up against the cold of the night.

-A few years ago, I have set myself on an impossible quest to see all 40 species of wild cats in their natural habitat.
+A few years ago, I set myself on an ambitious quest to see all 40 species of wild cats in their natural habitat.
 That’s 40 instances of sheer luck, of being in exactly the right place at exactly the right time.
-What are the odds?
-Yet here I was, standing on the roof of the world, looking at one of the most beautiful and most unusual members of the feline family.
+So, here I am, standing on the roof of the world, looking at one of the most beautiful and most unusual members of the feline family.

-Grateful for the opportunity of such a close encounter, we didn’t want to push the friendship and after taking a few photographs we slowly returned to the car.
+Grateful for the opportunity of such a close encounter, we don’t want to push the friendship and after taking a few photographs slowly return to the car.

 On the trail of the Chinese Mountain cat

-Our next challenge was to find the ghost.
-At least, that’s what it felt like.
+Our next challenge is to find the ghost.
+At least, that’s what it feels like.
 Most cats are rare, of course, but some are much more elusive than others.
-The Chinese Mountain cat, in particular, is so rarely seen in the wild, that not much is known about its ecology, behavior or even the exact distribution range.
+The Chinese Mountain cat, in particular, is so rarely seen in the wild, that not much is known about its ecology, behaviour, or even the exact distribution range.
 How do you find a cat that no one ever sees?

-Enter Sid Francis, the expat birder and a wildlife guide, who has, against all odds, found the Mountain cats, as well as Pallas’s cats at his birding sites here on the Ruoergai grassland on the northern edge of China’s Sichuan province.
-So far, Ruoergai has lived up to its fame.
+Enter Sid Francis, the ex-pat birder and a wildlife guide, who has, against all odds, found the Mountain cats, as well as Pallas’s cats at his birding sites here on the Ruoergai grassland.

-We headed down the quarry road.
-Despite the increasingly cold temperature, I kept my window completely rolled down, so I could spotlight out of the car as we drove along.
+We head down the quarry road.
+Despite the increasingly cold temperature, I keep my window completely rolled down, so I can spotlight out of the car as we drive along.

 Across the Ruoergai (Zoige) Grassland

-We traveled through the endless succession of yellow-hued meadows and rugged hills interspersed with greener, wetter patches of marshes and bogs.
-White nomads’ tents with smoky chimneys grew like mushrooms on the sides of the road, surrounded by the obligatory herds of domestic yak and protected by the menacing Tibetan mastiffs.
-The smell of burning yak dung hung in the air, mixed with the pungent scent of the animals themselves.
+We travel through the endless succession of yellow-hued meadows and rugged hills interspersed with greener, wetter patches of marshes and bogs.
+White nomads’ tents with smoky chimneys grow like mushrooms on the sides of the road, surrounded by the obligatory herds of domestic yak and protected by the menacing Tibetan mastiffs.
+The smell of burning yak dung hangs in the air, mixed with the pungent scent of the animals themselves.

 Langmusi – the Tibetan Hogwarts

-By the time we arrived in Langmusi the rain had stopped and the sun was fighting its way through a thick layer of clouds.
+By the time we arrive in Langmusi, the rain had stopped and the sun is fighting its way through a thick layer of clouds.
 Encircled by forest-covered mountains and bookended by two white-washed Tibetan monasteries the town is inhabited primarily by Amdo Tibetans and Hui Muslims.

-My first impression of Langmusi was that of a Tibetan Hogwarts.
-There were as many young novice monks on its narrow twisting streets as there were plain-clothed locals.
-I half expected them to pull out their wands and conjure up a ghostly Patronus.
+My first impression of Langmusi is that of a Tibetan Hogwarts.
+There are as many young novice monks on its narrow twisting streets as there are plain-clothed locals.
+I half expect them to pull out their wands and conjure up a ghostly Patronus.

-We stopped for lunch at a Muslim noodle shop, and while we waited for our meals, two young monks wrapped in dark burgundy robes walked in and took a table by the wood burning stove.
-A Muslim serving girl, hair tucked in underneath a headscarf, took their order.
-Another table was occupied by a Han Chinese family, making their way through a large helping of noodles.
-The two of us added some exotic flavor to the ethnic diversity of the clientele.
+We stopped for lunch at a Muslim noodle shop, and while we waited for our meals, two young monks We stop for lunch at a Muslim noodle shop, and while we wait for our meals, two young monks wrapped in dark burgundy robes walk in and take a table by the wood-burning stove.
+A Muslim serving girl, hair tucked in underneath a headscarf, takes their order.
+Another table is occupied by a Han Chinese family, making their way through a large helping of noodles.
+The two of us add some exotic flavour to the ethnic diversity of the clientele.

-After dark, we returned to the quarry and found the Pallas’s cat sleeping in the same crevice as the night before.
-Sid spotted another pair of feline eyes shining from the darkness on the slope of the neighboring hill.
-Surely this couldn’t be another Pallas’s cat.
+After dark, we return to the quarry and find the Pallas’s cat sleeping in the same crevice as the night before.
+Sid spots another pair of feline eyes shining from the darkness on the slope of the neighbouring hill.
+Surely this can’t be another Pallas’s cat.
 Cats do not like company.
-Sid peered through the scope and burst out: “The Chinese Mountain cat!”
+Sid peers through the scope and bursts out: “The Chinese Mountain cat!”

-I could barely make out the shape of an animal concealed in a thick patch of grass, but I had learned to trust Sid and, without questions, I hurried after him up the slope.
-Despite the hurrying, however, our progress was painfully slow.
+I can barely make out the shape of an animal concealed in a thick patch of grass, but I have learned to trust Sid and, without questions, I hurry after him up the slope.
+Despite the hurrying, however, our progress is painfully slow.

-Having climbed so far, in very relative terms, we were reluctant to give up.
-We labored up to the crest of the hill and scanned the grassland below.
-Distant eye shine told us that the cat was circling back to the quarry.
-We followed it again, struggling to keep up.
+Having climbed so far, in very relative terms, we are reluctant to give up.
+We labour up to the crest of the hill and scan the grassland below.
+Distant eyeshine tells us that the cat is circling back to the quarry.
+We follow it again, struggling to keep up.

-The next time we spotted it, it was sitting contentedly on a pile of rocks mere few meters away from the Pallas’s cat’s layer.
-Shivering underneath all my clothing, I felt envious of its thick winter coat.
-Unlike me, the cat was completely at home on the cold, windswept plateau.
+The next time we spot it, it is sitting contentedly on a pile of rocks mere few meters away from the Pallas’s cat’s layer.
+Shivering underneath all my clothing, I feel envious of its thick winter coat.
+Unlike me, the cat is completely at home on the cold, windswept plateau.

-We watched the cat through the scope for what seemed like an eternity and I felt a profound sense of gratitude for this moment in time that meant so much to me.
-If I could find the Chinese Mountain cats, the rares of Tibetan cats, then perhaps my quest was not that impossible after all
+We watch the cat through the scope for what seems like an eternity and I feel a profound sense of gratitude for this moment in time that means so much to me.
+If I could find the Chinese Mountain cat, the species that has not even been photographed in the wild until only a decade ago, then perhaps my quest is not that impossible after all

 Visiting Ruoergai Grassland